hantsy/building-restful-apis-with-springmvc-gitbook/overview.md

 In order to demonstrate how to build RESTful APIs, I will implement a simple Blog system to explain it in details.

-Imagine there are two roles will use this blog.
+Imagine there are two roles will use this blog system.

 * ROLE_ADMIN, the administrative user.
 * ROLE_USER, the normal user.